MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score.md

 Compliance Score tracks two types of controls:

 1. **Microsoft controls**: controls for Microsoft cloud services, which Microsoft is responsible for implementing
-2. **Your controls**: sometimes referred to as "customer controls," these are implemented and managed by your organization
+2. **Your controls**: sometimes referred to as customer controls, these are implemented and managed by your organization

 #### Resources